kennethcarnes/azure-power-alm/README.md

     ```

 > **Note**
-> Steps to complete this manually can be found (here)[https://learn.microsoft.com/en-us/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#azure-application-registration]
+> Steps to complete this manually can be found at this link: https://learn.microsoft.com/en-us/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#azure-application-registration

 3. To finish configuring the Service Principal, use the Application ID and Client Secret from the previous step to configure an [Application User](https://learn.microsoft.com/en-us/powerapps/developer/common-data-service/use-single-tenant-server-server-authentication#application-user-creation) with the System Administrator role in each environment.
-nt-server-server-authentication#application-user-creation).

 4. Create pipelines in Azure DevOps.